Chiang Chao-tsung

+Chiang Chao-tsung (蔣肇聰 (蒋肇聪, Jiǎng Zhàocōng); nicknamed Minghuo (明火); November 10, 1842 – August 24, 1895), also known as Chiang Shu-an, was a Chinese businessman during the late Qing dynasty and the father of Chiang Kai-shek.

+Biography

-His father Chiang Siq-ian was involved in the salt industry, and as a result, the family was prosperous.
-Chiang Zhao-Cong was known for being scheming, shrewd, and capable.
-To expand his salt shop business, he not only sold salt, rice, and wine, but also other products such as vegetables, lime,and more.
+Chiang was born in Xikou, Fenghua, Zhejiang.
+He had an older brother.
+His father, Chiang Ssu-chien was involved in the salt industry, and as a result, the family was prosperous.
+After his father's death in 1894, he took over the household and managed the family business, contributing to the increasing wealth of the Chiang family.
+He was known for being scheming, shrewd, and capable.
+To expand his salt shop business, he not only sold salt, rice and wine, but also other products such as vegetables, lime and more.

+He died in 1895 at the age of 52, when Chiang Kai-shek was almost 8.